-- (e) selecting at least one destination alternate aerodrome to be specified in the Operational flight plan and Air Traffic Services (ATS) flight plan, unless: - (i) the duration of the flight and the meteorological conditions prevailing are such that there is reasonable certainty that, at the estimated time of arrival at the aerodrome of intended landing, and for a reasonable period before and after such time, the approach and landing may be made under visual meteorological conditions; or - (ii) the aerodrome of intended landing is isolated and there is no suitable destination alternate aerodrome. - (f) selecting en-route alternate aerodromes, required for extended range operations by aeroplanes with two turbine power-units (ETOPS), which shall be specified in the Operational flight plan and ATS flight plan. - (g) complying with the aeroplane performance operating limitations as referred in the Seventeenth Schedule of this Regulation or with the helicopter performance operating limitations as referred in the Eighteenth Schedule of this Regulation. - (h) selecting alternate heliports for a flight to be conducted in accordance with the instrument flight rules (IFR), at least one suitable alternate shall be specified in the Operational flight plan and ATS the flight plan, unless: - (i) the duration of the flight and the meteorological conditions prevailing are such that there is reasonable certainty that, at the estimated time of arrival at the heliport of intended landing, and for a reasonable period before and after such time, the approach and landing may be made under visual meteorological conditions as prescribed by the Civil Aviation Authority; or - b) the heliport of intended landing is isolated and no suitable alternate is available.
-A point of no return (PNR) shall be determined. - (i) selecting suitable off-shore alternates may be specified subject to the following: - (i) the offshore alternates shall be used only after a point of no return (PNR).
-Prior to PNR on-shore alternates shall be used;
+- (k) selecting at least one destination alternate to be specified in the Operational flight plan and Air Traffic Services (ATS) flight plan for a flight to be conducted in accordance with the Instrument Flight Rules (IFR), unless: - (i) the duration of the flight and the meteorological conditions prevailing are such that there is reasonable certainty that, at the estimated time of arrival at the heliport of intended landing, and for a reasonable period before and after such time, the approach and landing may be made under visual meteorological conditions as prescribed by the Civil Aviation Authority; or - (ii) the heliport of intended landing is isolated and no suitable alternate is available.
+A point of no return (PNR) shall be determined.